-For feedback-only on one draft, the cost is $80 for the 650-word main personal statement essay, $30 for 250-word supplemental or scholarship essays, and $60 for 500-word supplemental or scholarship essays.
-Feedback includes comments on structure, style, and mechanics, as well as overall effectiveness.
+For feedback-only—which includes two rounds of content, structure, syntax, style, diction, and mechanics—the cost is $80 for the 650-word main personal statement essay, $30 for 250-word supplemental or scholarship essays, and $60 for 500-word supplemental or scholarship essays.

 For final review-only, the cost is $50 for the 650-word main personal statement essay, $20 for 250–word supplemental or scholarship essays, and $40 for 500-word supplemental or scholarship essays.
 Final review covers copy editing only, with full feedback on mechanics and limited feedback on style.
 Structural and content feedback would necessitate a draft-feedback level of coaching.

-Payment may be made via Venmo or by personal check.
+Payment may be made via Venmo or personal check.

 How to Contact Me: